braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

-  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your workspace's default reply to if not set), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "amp_body": (optional, updates the text-amp-html MIME type) the email body in AMPHTML.
+  "from": (required, valid email address in the format "Display Name <email@address.com>"), "reply_to": (optional, valid email address in the format "email@address.com" - defaults to your workspace's default reply to if not set), "plaintext_body": (optional, valid plaintext, defaults to autogenerating plaintext from "body" when this is not set), "amp_body": (optional, updates the text-amp-html MIME type) the email body in AMP HTML.
 The MIME (Multipurpose Internet Mail Extensions) type to be referenced is "text/x-amp-html", "body": (required unless email_template_id is given, valid HTML), "preheader": (optional*, string) Recommended length 50-100 characters, "email_template_id": (optional, string) If provided, we will use the subject/body/should_inline_css values from the given email template UNLESS they are specified here, in which case we will override the provided template,